Foreclosures Are Getting Too Close To Home October 3, 2008

 The Year of the Mega Deal November 25, 2006

-Posted by Geri in General, In The News, Long Island, New York, News, Real Estate, commercial real estate.add a comment
+Posted by Geri in commercial real estate, General, In The News, Long Island, New York, News, Real Estate, Uncategorized.

 With another huge real estate portfolio on the block, Morris Sosnow’s estate has offered up 400,000 square feet of commercial space, most of it in Long Island’s Nassau County.
 This was certainly the year of the mega deal in New York, with the $5.4 billion sale of Stuyvesant Town and Peter Cooper Village so recently consummated.
 Though hardly in the same class, this promises to be another interesting transaction.
 If I were to venture a guess, I’d bet the going price is higher than $80-100 million suggested for the commercial properties.
 Being sold also are close to 600 co-op units, most of them in Queens.